playfulprogramming/playfulprogramming/content/blog/setup-a-react-native-monorepo/index.md

 <!-- filetree:end -->

-Notice how each of our sub-projects has it's own `package.json`?
-This allows us to split out our dependencies based on which project requires them, rather than having a single global `package.json` with every project's dependencies in it.
+Notice how each of our sub-projects has its own `package.json`?
+This allows us to split out our dependencies based on which project requires them rather than having a single global `package.json` with every project's dependencies in it.

-However, without any additional configuration, it means that we need to `npm install` in every subdirectory manually to get our projects setup.
+However, without any additional configuration, it means that we need to `npm install` in every subdirectory manually to get our projects set up.

 What if there was a way to have a single `install` command that installed all packages for all `package.json` files in our repo?
 Well, we can!